bowmanlab/PEPC/README.md

 Jeff Bowman, bowmanjs@gmail.com

 ## Recommended Settings
 This guide assumes you are either running a Windows or Linux distribution.
-No guide is yet avaliable for Mac.
+No guide is yet avaliable for MacOS.

-If you are running windows, I recommend using the lastest version of [Ubuntu](https://ubuntu.com/).
+If you are running windows, I recommend using the lastest version of [Ubuntu](https://ubuntu.com/) for WSL.
 In addition, the psipred package, which you will download later, requires use of the Tenex C Shell (AKA `tcsh`).
 You can follow [this guide](https://randomknowhow.com/tech/infrastructure/devops/tutorials/c-shell-tc-shell-install-for-linux-windows-mac/) to install and configure both Ubuntu and tcsh.
 Do not follow the directions to make bash automatically launch tcsh: stop after step 4.
 You might as well download the "C shell" (AKA csh), the same way. **runpsipredplus** seems to work with both.

-PEPC is currently written for Python 2.7.
+PEPC is currently written for Python 2.7 and Python 3.7+.
+It is recommend you use Python 3 to run PEPC.

 Make sure to free up a few GB of storage for the Pfam-A protein database you will need to download.

 ## Python Packages
 You will need to install [biopython](https://github.com/biopython/biopython).
 Note that Python 2 references the biopython package as `Bio`, so you may need to rename the folder **biopython** to **Bio** in wherever you store your Python 2 library site-packages.
-For example: **C:\Python27\Lib\site-package**
+I reccommend configuring and testing according to the biopython manual.
+PEPC uses the **Bio.SubsMat.MatrixInfo** and **Bio.SeqaUtils.ProtParam** methods.

 ## BLAST dependencies

 In addition to Biopython PEPC requires the use of psipred.
-You will need to download and install this dependency separately, along with your preferred protein database (recommend Pfam-A.fasta).
+You will need to download and install this dependency separately, along with your preferred protein database for blasting (recommend Pfam-A.fasta).
 You can clone the psipred files from GitHub [here](https://github.com/psipred/psipred).
 In bash, simply enter the command `tcsh` to enter the "tee-shell", and follow the direction outlined in the psipred README.
 The **runpsipredplus** script uses NCBI BLAST+, which you can install from [here](https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/).
 We will need the **psiblast.exe** executable from this download.

 Specifically PEPC makes use of the **runpsipredplus** script, so make sure that this script is properly configured and available in your path.
 To do so, edit the **runpsipredplus** as follows: